Here you will find answers to most of the questions you might have about the department's undergraduate offerings.

 Yes.
 Minors permit students to use free electives with intellectual effectiveness; that is, to take a cohesive set of courses in a single subject area.
 The deadline to declare a minor is the end of spring quarter of a student’s third year.
-Declaring a minor is also done in consultation with the student’s College advisor and with the Director of Undergraduate Studies in the Music Department, Professor Seth Brodsky.
+Declaring a minor is also done in consultation with the student’s College advisor and with the Director of Undergraduate Studies in the Music Department, Professor Jennifer Iverson.
 Completing a music minor requires seven course credits and participation for at least three quarters in a performance organization approved by the Department of Music.
 For a full description of the requirements for a minor in music, please refer to Music Minor Requirements.

 Yes.
 Many students choose to attain departmental honors status by writing a large-scale B.A. paper or composition; such projects are developed through close relationships with one or more faculty members.